nielssp/csol/README.md

 `x_spacing`/`y_spacing` are used to set the horizontal/vertical spacing between cards.
 `x_margin` sets the distance between the left side of the terminal and the first card.
 `y_margin` sets the distance between the top of the terminal and the first card.
+`rank` followed by a number between 1 and 13 and a symbol redefines the symbol used for a rank.

 `empty`/`back`/`red`/`black` are used to set the characters used to draw cells and the back and front of cards.